rsocket/rsocket/Protocol.md

 ### Client Lifetime Management

-Client lifetime management for servers must be extended to incorporate the length of time a client may successfully attempt resumption passed a transport disconnect.
+Client lifetime management for servers MUST be extended to incorporate the length of time a client may successfully attempt resumption passed a transport disconnect.
 The means of client lifetime management are totally up to the implementation.

 ### Resume Operation